 His parents William O’Grady and Catherine O’Grady née Foley were farmers.
 When John was only six years old his mother passed away from heart disease.
 This left his father William to raise six young children on his own.
 The family was on the 1901 census for Ballybricken.
 John was still living with his father in 1911 and was recorded on the census for that year (His sister Bridget was away from home on the night both of the censuses were taken).
 His uncle Ned O Grady was also a famous weight thrower.

-John stood over 6 feet tall and weighed more than 18 stone, a formidable sight, but all who knew him mentioned his jolly disposition.
+John stood over 6 feet tall and weighed more than 18 stone, a formidable sight.
+Although he was considered a gentle giant as all who knew him mentioned his jolly disposition.

 In his later years, he was the rates book inspector for the Limerick County Council.

 He died 26 November 1934, at his home in St. Kevin’s, Alphonsus Terrace, Limerick.
 His funeral took place in St. Michael’s Roman Catholic Church, Limerick and he was buried in Kilmurry, Caherconlish.
 His parents and many of his siblings were also buried in Kilmurry, Caherconlish.

 Erected by his admirers in proud memory of John O Grady World’s Champion Weight Thrower born at Ballybricken, Co.
 Limerick 17th Feb 1892 Died at Limerick 26th Nov 1934 He worthily upheld Ireland’s Athletic prestige and endeared himself to all by his loveable character and simple bearing.

 - 1914, Irish Championships, 38 ft.
 3 in

 - 1916, Irish Championships, 42 ft.
 6.5 in.

 - 1918, Limerick Co.
 Board Sports, 40 ft., 7 in.

 - 1923, Dublin Metropolitan Police Sports, 44 ft.
 11 in.